-Link between shoes and hallux valgus
+Link between bunion and shoes

 At home, remove your shoes as much as possible to constrain your toes as little as possible.

 Choose shoes for bunions that are adapted to your activity

-Silicone protections to avoid rubbing and pressure in the shoe
+Wear silicone protections to avoid rubbing and pressure in the shoe

 If you want walking or dancing all night, opt for shoes with a heel height from 3 to 4 cm.
 Your whole body will be grateful to you.

-Choosing a form adapted to your hallux valgus
+Choosing a form adapted to your foot

-So, avoid pointy shoes even if the dictates of fashion encourage you to consumption.
-When the seller tells you: ‘The shoes will stretch’, don’t believe her/him!
+So, avoid pointy shoes even if the dictates of fashion encourage you to consume.
+When the seller tells you: ‘The shoes will stretch’, don’t believe it!
 You must feel comfortable immediately during the fitting.